VascoLucas01/SimCorp-Project/Timeline.md

 ## August 16, 2023

 * Live attack to a new machine (10.0.0.126) that shows up for a limited period on the SimCorp's network together with the blue team
-* Report - Web application vulnerabilty report
+* Report - Web Application Detailed Assessment Findings

 ## August 17, 2023

-* Report - Web application vulnerabilty report (Continuation)
+* Report - Web Application Detailed Assessment Findings (Continuation)